• VAT-free shipping outside Norway

 • Mitochondrial function and ATP production.

-• Protect mitochondrial membranes from lipid peroxidation.
+• Protect mitochondrial membranes against lipid peroxidation.

 • Stabilize electron transport chains in the mitochondria.